-Date and Location: The lead chair decides the date and location of the annual conference at least six months in advance.
+Date and Location: The lead chair decides the date and location of the Biannual Summit at least six months in advance.

 Invitations: Invitations are issued by the lead chair to participating governments.
 Invitations to civil society organizations are managed through a selection process handled by the Support Unit and approved by the Governance and Leadership Subcommittee (see below).
 The size of government delegations is to be determined by the lead chair.
 Additional invitations are issued at the discretion of the chairs.
-The chairs are responsible for coordinating the invitation process to the annual conference.
+The chairs are responsible for coordinating the invitation process to the Biannual Summit.

-For governments invited as observers, participation in the annual conference does not correspond with full participation in OGP.
+For governments invited as observers, participation in the Biannual Summit does not correspond with full participation in OGP.3